Where to Buy

 GBM Assessment (Score: 8/10)

 Franz Kafka's The Castle presents an impenetrable bureaucratic world in which a land surveyor struggles endlessly to gain access to the mysterious authorities who govern the village where he has arrived.
-Left unfinished at Kafka's death and published posthumously, it stands as one of the most powerful existential parables in modern literature, a vision of alienation and thwarted purpose that resonates across cultures and eras.
+Left unfinished at Kafka's death and published posthumously, it stands as a powerful existential parables in modern literature, a vision of alienation and thwarted purpose that resonates across cultures and eras.

-Published in 1926, two years after Kafka's death, The Castle entered a European literary landscape increasingly preoccupied with questions of authority, belonging, and individual helplessness before institutional power.
-The novel's labyrinthine structure and ambiguous symbolism have generated an extraordinary range of interpretations — theological, political, psychoanalytic — securing its place as a central text of twentieth-century fiction.
+Originally published in 1926, two years after Kafka's death, The Castle entered a European literary landscape increasingly preoccupied with questions of authority, belonging, and individual helplessness before institutional power.
+The novel's labyrinthine structure and ambiguous symbolism have generated an notable range of interpretations — theological, political, psychoanalytic — securing its place as a central text of twentieth-century fiction.

 Weimar Culture, 1924-1926